-A great blog post is equal parts niche, quirk, facts, assets, and carefully-targeted SEO keywords.
+A perfect blog post is equal parts niche, quirk, facts, assets, and carefully-targeted SEO keywords.
 Anything less will get lost in the abyss of the internet within minutes after you post it.

 There are a million articles on this topic, but I'm a synthesizer, so I have distilled the most fundamental pieces into this simple checklist, followed by a quick rundown of the do’s and don’ts of writing awesome, memorable blog content that will be perennially shared and appreciated for years to come.